Augmented Reality FAQ

 What will I see, hear, or do while using AR?

-- One-Eyed Jack by John Randall Nelson: Meet artist John Randall Nelson as he shares the story behind why this location is so significant him and the Scottsdale contemporary arts scene.
+- One-Eyed Jack by John Randall Nelson: Meet artist John Randall Nelson as he shares the story behind why this location is so significant to him and the Scottsdale contemporary arts scene.
 Also check out the special One-Eyed Jack AR experience here.

 - LOVE by Robert Indiana: Meet Wendy Raisanen, curator of collections and exhibitions for Scottsdale Public Art, to learn the history of this iconic piece from the collection.
 You can also see examples of LOVE from around the world.